Patient education: Heart transplantation (Beyond the Basics)

 Donor factors — A variety of donor factors affect the early outcomes:

-- Significant thickening of the left ventricle (left ventricular hypertrophy) in the donor heart is associated with poorer outcomes compared to a heart without thickening.
+●Significant thickening of the left ventricle (left ventricular hypertrophy) in the donor heart is associated with poorer outcomes compared with a heart without thickening.

 Causes of death — There are four major causes of death after cardiac transplantation, which occur at different times: